Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Charged rho superconductivity

 \subsection{Two-flavor case in pure magnetic field}

 In the simple two-flavor NJL model, $\rho^\pm$ mass was indeed found to decrease to zero with the magnetic field thus favors {\it vacuum superconductivity} beyond the critical $B$~\cite{Chernodub:2011mc,Liu:2014uwa}.
 Here, for the sake of completeness, we'd like to start with showing the results of two-flavor NJL model by comparing the masses of $\pi^0$ and $\rho^\pm$~\cite{Cao:2019res}.
 In mean field approximation, the thermodynamic potential and gap equation are the same as those given in Sec.\ref{ssubsec:MCE}, and then the dispersions of mesons can be consistently studied in random phase approximation (RPA).
 In the original NJL model, the vector interaction channels are absent between quarks and antiquarks but must be included in the Lagrangian in order to study the properties of $\rho$ mesons.
-The extended two-flavor NJL model can be written as~\cite{Cao:2019res}
+In low energy nuclear physics, the vector-isoscalar interaction is important to reproduce the saturation properties of nuclear matter, see the Walecka model in Ref.~\cite{Kapusta2006} for example.
+Similarly, the vector-isovector interactions should play a role in asymmetric nuclear matter, see the review Ref.~\cite{Li:2008gp}.
+One also notes that the vector interactions can be obtained by taking Fierz transformations of the scalar interactions in the initial version of NJL model~\cite{Klevansky:1989vi}.
+Then, the extended two-flavor NJL model can be written as~\cite{Cao:2019res}

 where the new four-fermion vector coupling constant $G_{\rm v}$ should be determined by the $\rho$ meson mass in vacuum in principle.
+However, since $m_\rho$ is usually larger than the cutoff $\Lambda$, numerical results could be sensitive to any ad hoc choice of $G_{\rm v}$.